chinapedia/wikipedia.abstract.en/Page/Flag_of_Denmark.md

 Middle Ages

-Gelre_Folio_55v.jpg (fol.
+(fol.
 55v), the entry for the king of Denmark showing the white-on-red cross banner.]]

 The white-on-red cross emblem originates in the age of the Crusades.
 In the 12th century, it was also used as war flag by the Holy Roman Empire.

 In the _Gelre Armorial_, dated 1340–1370, such a banner is shown alongside the coat of arms of the king of Denmark.[10]
 This is the earliest known undisputed colour rendering of the Dannebrog.
 At about the same time, Valdemar IV of Denmark displays a cross in his coat of arms on his _Danælog_ seal (_Rettertingsseglet_, dated 1356).
 The image from the Armorial Gelre is nearly identical to an image found in a 15th-century coats of arms book now located in the National Archives of Sweden (_Riksarkivet_).
 The seal of Eric of Pomerania (1398) as king of the Kalmar union displays the arms of Denmark chief dexter, three lions.
 In this version, the lions are holding a Dannebrog banner.

-File:Royal Banner of Denmark (14th Century).svg|FIAV_historical.svgThe Royal Banner of the Kings of Denmark based on the royal arms.
+File:Royal Banner of Denmark (14th Century).svg|The Royal Banner of the Kings of Denmark based on the royal arms.
 File:Erikafpommernsdanskeunionssegl.jpg%7CSeal of Eric of Pomerania as king of the Kalmar union, 1398.
 A small Dannebrog banner is depicted as held by the three Danish lions in the top-left corner.

 The reason why the kings of Denmark in the 14th century begin displaying the cross banner in their coats of arms is unknown.
 Caspar Paludan-Müller (1873) suggested that it may reflect a banner sent by the pope to the Danish king in support of the Baltic countries.[11]
 Adolf Ditlev Jørgensen (1875) identifies the banner as that of the Knights Hospitaller, which order had a presence in Denmark from the later 12th century.[12]

 Several coins, seals and images exist, both foreign and domestic, from the 13th to 15th centuries and even earlier, showing heraldic designs similar to Dannebrog, alongside the royal coat of arms (three blue lions on a golden shield.)

-Saxo_Chr_P_front_version_002.png's version of Saxo's Gesta Danorum, 1514 (see here for a larger version).]]
+'s version of Saxo's Gesta Danorum, 1514 (see here for a larger version).]]

 There is a record suggesting that the Danish army had a "chief banner" (_hoffuitbanner_) in the early 16th century.
 Such a banner is mentioned in 1570 by Niels Hemmingsøn in the context of a 1520 battle between Danes and Swedes near Uppsala as nearly captured by the Swedes but saved by the heroic actions of the banner-carrier Mogens Gyldenstierne and Peder Skram.
 The legend attributing the miraculous origin of the flag to the campaigns of Valdemar II of Denmark (r.
 1202–1241) were recorded by Christiern Pedersen and Petrus Olai in the 1520s.